Alexandrov geometry: foundations: Lifting globalization

 The proof of the lifting globalization theorem relies heavily on the properties of the space of local geodesic paths discussed in Section~\ref{sec:geod-space}.
-The following lemma proved by the first author and Richard Bishop \cite{a-b:cbc} is a key step in the proof.
+The following lemma is a key step in the proof; it was proved by the first author and Richard Bishop \cite{alexander-bishop:cbc}.